 • Wearing a hat preferably with at least 2-3 inches brim all around.

-• Wear sunglasses to protect from UV rays.
+• Wear sunglasses to protect yourself from UV rays.

 The Mexican authorities do not tolerate excessive drinking and rowdy behavior.
 In Cabos, it is illegal to disturb the peaceful environment, litter, drink on the streets, or in public transports.